Watch & Read

 “You’re also with others who have experienced going through a holiday,” Janet said.

-Please RSVP to firstname.lastname@example.org.
-Once you sign up we will send you a zoom invitation.
-Though DivorceCare does not meet during the Christmas season, if you need support, please send a note to email@example.com.
+Though DivorceCare does not meet during the Christmas season, if you need support, please send a note to firstname.lastname@example.org.

 - 9:00 PM